-- 33 The political and legal environment within which we and those we regulate work is changing rapidly.
-We will seek to make sure that the regulatory arrangements within the UK and across national boundaries work well, making it as easy as possible for firms to operate and support businesses and the public. - 34 And, more broadly, we will also horizon scan and do more to work with others to respond effectively to opportunities and challenges brought by ongoing change of all types, including societal and technological.
-This will be a key theme in our future Strategy. - 35 We will develop a wider and deeper approach to capturing and reporting the views of our stakeholders, so that our Board and others can readily access their feedback.
-To do this, we will build on the success of our virtual reference communities, programmes of focus groups and digital outreach to make sure we are engaging with voices across all our stakeholders in order to understand the nuances of different groups' positions. - 36 We will continue to work closely with government to manage and monitor the impact of the UK exit from the EU and consider regulatory change or communication activity if necessary.
-We will continue to engage with EU regulators and affected parts of the regulated community. - 37 Subject to approval we will develop regulatory arrangements that implement the fee cap on solicitors and authorised firms that are carrying out claims management activities relating to financial products and services.
-This is so that people who want to make claims about, for example, mis-sold financial services, get both good service and proper redress. - 38 We will review our international work including ensuring that the International Conference of Legal Regulators website supports the benefits of collaborative working across different jurisdictions.
+The political and legal environment within which we and those we regulate work is changing rapidly.
+We will seek to make sure that the regulatory arrangements within the UK and across national boundaries work well, making it as easy as possible for firms to operate and support businesses and the public.

+And, more broadly, we will also horizon scan and do more to work with others to respond effectively to opportunities and challenges brought about by ongoing changes of all types, including societal and technological.
+This will be a key theme in our future Strategy.

+We will develop a wider and deeper approach to capturing and reporting the views of our stakeholders, so that our Board and others can readily access their feedback.
+To do this, we will build on the success of our virtual reference communities, programmes of focus groups and digital outreach to make sure we are engaging with voices across all our stakeholders in order to understand the nuances of different groups' positions.

+We will continue to work closely with government to manage and monitor the impact of the UK's exit from the EU and consider regulatory change or communication activity if necessary.
+We will continue to engage with EU regulators and affected parts of the regulated community.

+We will introduce a fee limit for solicitors and authorised firms carrying out claims management activities relating to financial products and services.
+We will develop regulatory arrangements that implement this.
+This is so that people who want to make claims about, for example, mis-sold financial services, get a good service.

+We will review our international work, including ensuring that the International Conference of Legal Regulators website supports the benefits of collaborative working across different jurisdictions.

-39 We will continue our dialogue with the Welsh Government and others as we work to ensure that our regulation meets the needs of the users of legal services in Wales.
+We will continue our dialogue with the Welsh Government and others as we work to ensure that our regulation meets the needs of the users of legal services in Wales.
 As part of the development of the SQE, we will explore the provision of SQE in Welsh.

-Strategic Objective Five - We will work better together, and with others, to improve our overall effectiveness, our responsiveness and the delivery of our regulatory functions.
+We will work better together, and with others, to improve our overall effectiveness, our responsiveness and the delivery of our regulatory functions.